HimoriK/awesome-gamedev/README.md

 ## Graphics ##

 ### Assorted ###

-This is a section for everything else that doesn't fit in some other graphics category.

 * [Blender 3D Model Repository][296] - User-submitted 3D models made with
   Blender.
 Various licenses, including free ones.
 * [Blend Swap][355] - A community of Blender artists and their work.
 Various